fransfela/fransfela.github.io/_posts/en-us/2023-11-07-danish-sound-day-health-wellbeing-reflection.md

 My classmates and I needed high-fidelity spatial audio, not just the beeping monitors and ventilator hums you'd expect, but the *directionality* of those sounds.
 Where is that alarm coming from?
 How does a nurse's brain filter signal from noise when twelve machines are competing for attention?
 To answer those questions, we needed to be *in* the ICU, microphones and all.

 So we did what any slightly desperate, highly motivated grad students would do: we convinced a hospital administrator to let us camp out overnight in one of Indonesia's busiest ICUs.
-No formal ethics approval (because that would take months we didn't have), no official protocol, just three ambisonics mics, a laptop running recording software, and a prayer that security wouldn't kick us out.
+We had ethics approval and official protocols, of course, but the real challenge wasn't bureaucracy.
+It was logistics.
+We couldn't bring ICU equipment to our university's anechoic chamber.
+We couldn't schedule "empty room" recording sessions in a facility that operates 24/7.
+The only way to capture authentic soundscapes was to be *there*, in the middle of the chaos, recording while the ICU was fully operational.
+Just three ambisonics mics, a laptop running recording software, and a prayer that security wouldn't decide our gear looked too suspicious.

 I remember the smell most vividly.
 Antiseptic mixed with something faintly metallic, the air conditioning struggling against Jakarta's humidity.
 We set up our gear in a corner, trying to be invisible as nurses moved between beds, checking vitals, adjusting IVs.
 The soundscape was overwhelming: ventilators cycling in and out of sync, alarms stacked on top of each other, footsteps echoing down hallways, the occasional murmur of a family member pleading with a doctor.